Thank you for reading our post, please rate this article at the end.

 Cons:

-The 8.5FD is definitely heavy; you may need a pretty big truck if you’re planning on going this route.
-Storage is a huge concern & you better have a good plan if you go with the Alaskan for your storage needs.
-The dinette is comfortable but has a table that is roof-mounted which is going to be annoying for some users.
+The 8.5; you may need a large truck if you opt for this route.
+Storage is a significant concern & you should have a good plan if you choose the Alaskan for your storage needs.
+The dinette is comfortable, but it features a roof-mounted table, which may annoy some users.

 10. Capri Retreat

 Capri is what I would call a semi-custom company.
-Their campers are ordered “custom” from the manufacturing team, but they still only have the Retreat and the Cowboy.
+Their campers are ordered “custom” from the manufacturing team, but they only offer the Retreat and the Cowboy models.

-The quality of the model is extremely high – there’s no doubt about that.
-The bed can be a little claustrophobic, especially if you’re tall.
+The quality of the model is exceptionally high—there’s no doubt about that.
+However, the bed can be a little claustrophobic, especially if you’re tall.

-For a model like this; the storage is really great and you’ve got a lot of shelves that can help you put clothes or anything else you need in the perfect spot.
+The storage is excellent for a model like this, and there are many shelves to help you put clothes or anything else you need in the perfect spot.

 Pros:

-You control your own destiny when it comes to the weight of this model – which I’m going to assume you’re a smart buyer and include that as a “Pro”.
-The shelving units are awesome and provide a ton of space.
-USB ports are found easily and the kitchen should provide you with enough space to cook up something edible.
+You control your destiny regarding the weight of this model—I’m going to assume you’re a smart buyer and include that as a “Pro.”
+The shelving units are fantastic and provide a ton of space.
+USB ports are found easily, and the kitchen should provide enough space to cook something edible.

 Cons:

-The biggest problem with the Retreat is a word I haven’t mentioned in this review yet – there’s no toilet on board.
-You do have the option for a “portable” – but that’s going to be a death blow for some.
-Kitchen storage is hard to find as well as cabover storage being non-existent.
+The biggest problem with the Retreat is a word I haven’t mentioned in this review yet—there is no toilet on board.
+You can choose a “portable,” but that will be a death blow for some.
+Kitchen storage is hard to find, and covered storage is non-existent.

 11. Palomino SS-550

-If you’re still in that old camp; I think it would be best to update what you think – this SS-550 had a fairly high quality from top to bottom.
+If you’re still in that old camp, I think it would be best to update your opinion—this SS-550 was pretty high quality from top to bottom.

-You should have a model that is half-ton compatible as long as you take the time to do your homework.
-The dinette area switches into a very ample bed – the floor plan really seems to make a lot of sense no matter where you look.
-Everything seems to fit together in a sensible way and fits together with a nice design that shows Palomino put some nice thought into this model.
+If you take the time to do your homework, having a half-ton compatible model would be best.
+The dinette area switches into a very ample bed, and the floor plan makes a lot of sense, no matter where you look.
+Everything seems to fit together sensibly, and it fits together with a nice design that shows Palomino put some nice thought into this model.

 Pros: